The Power of Matching for Online Fractional Hedonic Games: Preliminaries and Model

 In addition, we consider a model where the agents arrive in a \emph{uniformly random} arrival order.
 The objective is then to achieve high welfare in expectation.
 We denote by $\alg(G)$ the random partition produced with respect to a uniformly random arrival order.
 An algorithm $\alg$ is said to be \emph{$c$-competitive under random arrival} if

 Hence, in this model, an algorithm is benchmarked against an adversary that can design a worst-case instance, but has no control over the exact arrival order of the agents.
+We omit the subscript from the notation of expected values when it is clear from the context.
 In both models, the \emph{competitive ratio} $c_\alg$ of $\alg$ is the supremum $c$ such that $\alg$ is $c$-competitive.
 Note that the competitive ratio is always at most~$1$.

 We also consider randomized algorithms, which can use randomization to decide which coalition an agent should be added to.
 In this case, the competitive ratio is measured with respect to the expected social welfare of the random partition constructed by the randomized algorithm.